 5. Turn Your iPhone Off And Back On Again

 Can simply rebooting your iPhone make that much of a difference?
 Yes!
-Especially if you’ve completed all of the previous steps, turning off your iPhone (the correct way, not a hard reset) purges the iPhone’s memory and gives it a fresh, clean start.
+Especially if you’ve completed all of the previous steps, turning off your iPhone purges the iPhone’s memory and gives it a fresh, clean start.

 How Do I Reboot My iPhone?

-After your iPhone is off, press and hold the Sleep / Wake button again until you see the Apple logo appear, and then let go.
+After your iPhone is off, press and hold the power button (iPhones without Face ID) or side button (iPhones with Face ID) again until the Apple logo appears, and then let go.
 If you’ve completed the steps above, you’ll see a noticeable increase in speed after it reboots.
 You’ve lightened the load on your iPhone, and your iPhone will show you its gratitude with increased speed.

 Bonus Tips For A Faster iPhone

-After writing this article initially with five main points, there are a couple less-common scenarios that I feel I need to address.
+After writing this article, there are a couple less-common scenarios that I feel I need to address.

 Speed Up Safari By Clearing Saved Website Data